Webinar: The role of academia in COP26 - integrating experts with industry & government

 Please apply now to secure your spot on this live webinar.
 Sign up as usual using your WIG account, an invitation to register on the webinar platform confirming your place will be sent out a week ahead of the session.
 WIG members are guaranteed a place by applying to attend.

-As the UK prepares to host the 26th United Nations Climate Change Conference of the Parties (COP26), the government is outlining its ambitions for the domestic climate policy agenda.
-Collaboration across the sectors will be vital to ensuring that the framework put in place is robust; utilising evidence-based targets, while drawing from both industry insights and international experience.
+As the UK prepares to host the 26th United Nations Climate Change Conference of the Parties (COP26), the government is outlining its ambitions for the domestic climate and environment policy agenda.
+Collaboration across the sectors will be vital to ensuring that the framework put in place is robust; utilising evidence-based targets, while drawing from both industry insights and academic research.

-WIG is delighted to invite you to hear from a panel of experts across academia, industry and government, to better understand how the policy making process can harness the cutting-edge research and expertise coming out of the UK's academic institutions and private sector.
+WIG is delighted to invite you to hear from a cross-sector panel of experts to discuss how the expertise coming out of the UK's academic institutions can be best integrated into policymaking and industry developments, during this pivotal year and moving forward.

 By joining you will:

-- Gain an understanding of how academia can be integrated with policy and decision making across industry and government.
+- Gain an understanding of how academia can be integrated with policy and decision-making across the public and private sectors.

 - Hear about the work of the COP26 Universities Network, and how they are working to ensure climate policies across the world remain on track for net-zero by 2050.